GLIMS-RGI/rgi_user_guide/docs/products/glacier_product.md

 The `term_type` attribute contains information on terminus type.
 All glaciers in RGI 7.0 have been assigned the "Not assigned" category, except for the marine-terminating glaciers in the northern hemisphere (after {cite:t}`Kochtitzky2022`) and in region 17 - Southern Andes (same methodology).

 The marine-terminating `term_type` attribute is valid for approximately the year 2000.
-The only region missing classification for marine-terminating glaciers is RGI 19 (Antarctic and Subantarctic), thus all glaciers that are "not assigned" outside of RGI 19 can be assumed to be non-marine-terminating for approximately 2000.
+The only region missing classification for marine-terminating glaciers is RGI 19 (Antarctic and Subantarctic), thus all glaciers that are "not assigned" outside of RGI 19 can be assumed to be land- or lake-terminating for the mapped year.

 As of RGI 7.0, no region or glacier has any attributes available for lake-terminating or shelf-terminating glaciers.
-We aim to add this information in version 7.1.
+We aim to add this information in a future update of the RGI.

 |   Value | Terminus type      |